Many of the olive trees scattered on the hills of a valley in Maremma in Tuscany, are over hundred years old.

 - fine salt

 - With a knife or using the specific tool, remove the stones from the olives.
-Place the pitted olives in a large bowl, preferably made of glass. *(after a little while your nails and fingers will turn black and a little slicky but it is a task impossible to do if wearing gloves).
+Place the pitted olives in a large bowl, preferably made of glass. *(after a little while your nails and fingers will turn black and a little sticky but it is a task impossible to do if wearing gloves).

 - Fully cover the olives with cold water and leave them for 3 days, changing the water twice a day, morning and evening.

 - Then, a further 4-5 days of soaking in cold salty water.
 Change the salty water only once a day and stir the olives from time to time.
-You should used the right amount of salt, which is about 50g of salt for every litre of water.
+You should use the right amount of salt, which is about 50g of salt for every liter of water.
 Based on the amount of olives you need to cure, used the right amount of water to cover them fully.